Microsoft Fingerprint Reader

 Microsoft Fingerprint Reader was a device sold by Microsoft, primarily for homes and small businesses.
 The underlying software providing the biometrics was developed by Digital Persona.

-Fingerprint readers are more secure, reliable and convenient than a normal traditional password, although they have been subject to spoofing.
-A fingerprint recognition system is more tightly linked to a specific user than, e.g., an access card, which can be stolen.

-History

-First released on September 4 2004, this device was supported by Windows XP and Windows Vista x86 operating systems.
+First released on September 4, 2004, this device was supported by Windows XP and Windows Vista x86 operating systems.
 It was discontinued shortly after Windows Vista was released.

+Fingerprint readers can be more secure, reliable and convenient than a traditional password, although they have been subject to spoofing.
+A fingerprint recognition system is more tightly linked to a specific user than, e.g. an access card, which can be stolen.

 Functionality

 The Fingerprint Reader's software allows the registration of up to ten fingerprints per device.
 Login names and passwords associated with the registered fingerprints were stored in a database on the user's computer.

 On presentation of an authorized fingerprint, the software passes the associated login names and passwords to compatible applications and websites, allowing login without a keyboard.
 If the software finds that the particular fingerprint does not match one it its database, it declines the access.